-The 10 week program provides undergraduate students the opportunity to conduct research at one of our four partner institutions (TAMU, FIU, Rice and UCLA).
+The 10 week program provides undergraduate students the opportunity to conduct research at one of our four partner institutions (TAMU, UCLA, Rice, and FIU).
 This year’s program will involve undergraduate students from across the nation as well as 1st year students from our four partner institutions.
-With funding provided by the National Science Foundation, we aim to support at least 13 undergraduate students during summer 2019.
+With funding provided by the National Science Foundation, we aim to support more than 10 undergraduate students during summer 2020.
 Students accepted into the PATHS-UP Summer Research Experience Program – designated as PATHS-UP Scholars – will sequentially complete four on-line technical modules (aligned with the technical thrusts of PATHS-UP), be matched with a PATHS-UP laboratory aligned with their interests and complete a 10-week research training experience.

 Program Dates & Application Process

-The application requires statements describing the applicant’s research interests and technical skills, unofficial transcripts, and two letters of recommendations (to be submitted on-line as well), so applicants are encouraged to start the application process well in advance of the deadline.
-Application Deadline Extended: February 18, 2019, by 7:00 am CST.
-Applicants will be notified no earlier than April 5, 2019.
+The application requires statements describing the applicant’s research interests and technical skills, along with unofficial transcripts.
+Applicants are encouraged to start the application process well in advance of the deadline.
+Application Deadline: To receive full consideration, apply by February 1, 2020.

 - have an interest in and a desire to participate in ongoing research in one of the four PATHS-UP thrust areas with the goal of developing enabling technologies and advanced engineered systems toward better health for underserved populations;

 - have completed their first year in almost any curriculum of engineering and the physical and mathematical sciences;